HateFregeLoveRussell/My-Notes/Personal Development/Git 1/Git 1 Dictionary.md

 ### HEAD Pointer
 ##### Description
 The HEAD Pointer is a pointer which is used to describe the current branch occupied.
 It will point to the [[Git 1 Dictionary#Branch Tip|Branch Tip]] of the branch being worked on.
+You can reference commits before the commit pointed to by HEAD using the following notation: `HEAD~<Number of commits before HEAD>`
-- Source Alias: Sec6-Gi-1
+- Source Alias: Sec6-Gi-1, Sec10-Gi-1

 ##### Referenced In
 - [[Git Branches]]